 In the present calculations we have adopted several assumptions which we summarize here both as a caveat for the reader and as a summary of issues to be addressed in future work.
-One such assumption was ignoring the neutrino scattering process.
+One such assumption is ignoring the neutrino scattering process in the solution of the Boltzmann equation.
 This scattering might enlarge the kick velocity.
 The one-dimensional attenuation method to solve the Boltzmann equation is also a coarse approximation.
-We have assumed that the asymmetry in neutrino emission is dominated by the emission from low-density regions with $\rho_B \lesssim 3\rho_0$ where neutrino opacity changes drastically.
-And, we have assumed that the internal high-density region only contributes to the neutrino diffusive flux which smears out the expected neutrino asymmetry.
+We have assumed that the asymmetry in neutrino emission is dominated by the emission from low-density regions with $\rho_B \lesssim 3\rho_0$ where the neutrino opacity changes drastically.
+We have also assumed that the internal high-density region only contributes to the neutrino diffusive flux.
+This diminishes the expected neutrino asymmetry.
 However, as was discussed in the last section, if the thermalization process is considered dynamically the asymmetric neutrino scattering and absorption in the high-density region might also contribute to an aligned drift flux along the direction of ${\vB}$.
 This could generate a gradual acceleration of the pulsar-kick.
-Numerical simulations of the neutrino transport inside the PNS coupled to our microscopic calculations of the asymmetric neutrino scattering and absorption cross-ksections are highly desirable in order to address to this critical question.
+Numerical simulations of the neutrino transport inside a PNS coupled to our microscopic calculations of the asymmetric neutrino scattering and absorption cross-sections are highly desirable in order to address to this critical question.
 It has been pointed out by Arras and Lai \cite{arras99} that the neutrino distribution tends to be asymmetric only near the surface of PNS.
 This is consistent with the picture adopted in the present attenuation approximation for the neutrino transport.
 The issue becomes more subtle, however, if the thermalization process is considered.
 It would be interesting to clarify by numerical calculations the extent to which the asymmetric neutrino scattering and absorption contribute to the drift velocity as well as the diffusive velocity of outgoing neutrinos considered here.
-Another important question is to address the link among asymmetric neutrino-baryon collisions, neutrino drift, and the collective response of the PNS as pulsar kick.
+Other important questions are to address the link among asymmetric neutrino-baryon collisions, neutrino drift, and the collective response of the PNS to the pulsar kick.
 Further investigations must be done by numerically solving the Boltzmann equation for the neutrino transport inside a PNS without approximations, although we believe that our adopted scheme of attenuation is more or less consistent with the microscopic picture.
 Numerical calculations including several dynamical effects are now underway.

 We also should take account of neutrino reactions in the much lower density region, $\rho_B \gg \rho_0$, although we did not include that in the present study because of the numerical difficulty in calculating thermodynamic quantities of the EOS in the RMF theory.
 In such low density regions, the magnetic field is weaker, but the width of the Landau level, $\sqrt{2eB}$, could be of the same order as the electron Fermi momentum, and it may affect the neutrino reactions.